 Shared Interest

-Shared interest QDROs are best for pensions already in pay status – the participant is already receiving benefits.
+Shared Interest QDROs are best for pensions already in pay status – where the participant is already receiving benefits.

 Separate Interest

-A separate interest QDRO allows the alternate payee to receive their share of the pension benefit at any time that the participant is entitled to receive their pension benefit.
+A Separate Interest QDRO allows the alternate payee to receive their share of the pension benefit at any time on or after the participant becomes entitled to receive their pension benefit.

-If you are the younger spouse, you can turn on your benefit when your ex-spouse reaches the plan’s early or normal retirement age.
-You are only waiting for your ex to age, not retire, before you can receive benefits.
+If you are the younger spouse, you can start your benefit when your ex-spouse reaches the plan’s early or normal retirement age.
+In this case you are only waiting for your ex to age, not retire, before you can receive benefits.

 Those benefits may be reduced if you choose to take benefits at your spouse’s early retirement age.